Documentation Index

 4. Create MySQL Server

 After you complete testing the application server connection, create a MySQL Server that will communicate with the application server.
-The MySQL Server can be created from the i_menu > Services > Database > Cloud DB for MySQL menu on the NAVER Cloud Platform console without a separate service subscription request.
+A MySQL Server can be created without a separate service subscription by navigating to Menu > Services > Database > Cloud DB for MySQL on the NAVER Cloud Platform console.

 You can refer to the following user guides: